kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8026-per-vpa-component-configuration/README.md

 ## Implementation History

 - 2025-04-12: Initial proposal
-- 2025-09-06: Specify `oomBumpUpRatio` and `oomMinBumpUp` as container-level paramters
+- 2025-09-06: Specify `oomBumpUpRatio` and `oomMinBumpUp` as container-level parameters
 - Future: Additional parameters will be added based on user feedback and requirements

 ## Future Work